Charles is an engineer at a psychiatric hospital and a lover of all things adventure. He is glad to be alive and can't wait for tomorrow!

 My Work Is Cut Out For Me

 The day I was introduced to this house I had just lost everything...I was really in need of a place to call my own.
 I signed the deal and decided to plunge forward and bring this place up to today's standards.
 The house was in a pretty bad state of disrepair and nonuse.
 The roof leaked in 2-3 spots, the kitchen was severely outdated, there was no shower to speak of and the walls were covered with dated 50's wallpaper...2 layers thick.
 It has 3 bedrooms on the second floor with the possibility of a 4th in the attic.
 The heater and hot water heater are new and a modern fridge was included.
-The floors are painted pine, not much to work within the area of refinishing those, as they are not of very high quality and meant only to be a subfloor.
+The floors are painted pine, not much to work with in the area of refinishing those, as they are not of very high quality and meant only to be a subfloor.
 The basement is small with not much room for more than the heater and hot water heater.
 The electric service panel was recently upgraded to a 200 amp service so I should be OK with my power needs.

 So, my first thought was to remove all the wallpaper and to renovate the downstairs living area and kitchen before moving upstairs to tackle the bath and bedrooms.
 The water service was not turned on so I brought water with me and used a spray bottle to soak the wallpaper to help with the removal.
-Once it was all removed I began spackling the walls and ceiling in the living room.
+Once it was all removed, I began spackling the walls and ceiling in the living room.
 I moved into the kitchen for more of the same.
-Once the walls were prepped I picked out some paint and began the arduous task of priming and painting everything.
+Once the walls were prepped, I picked out some paint and began the arduous task of priming and painting everything.
 The kitchen was going to be my favorite project as I love to cook.
-I envisioned a Spanish themed kitchen with bright colors and a Mexican style décor throughout.
-The cabinets were outdated, so to save money I decided to paint the cabinets and change the hardware to update them.
+I envisioned a Spanish themed kitchen with bright colors and Mexican style décor throughout.
+The cabinets were outdated, so to save money, I decided to paint the cabinets and change the hardware to update them.
 The gold and green colors in the kitchen looked good to me, the rest of the downstairs was left to neutral colors on the walls and white trim throughout.

 I searched far and wide for an inexpensive but nice alternative to the painted pine floors.
 Several stores and home centers eventually led me to Lumber Liquidators.
 I have had a good experience with them in the past and was hard-pressed to beat their prices.
 I settled on an Antique Oak laminate floor, I thought it was a good choice based on the age of the house.
 Originally I had planned on flooring the Living Room and the Front Room, leaving the kitchen to be tiled or some sort of linoleum.
 After much debate, I decided to use this same flooring throughout the first floor.
 It's easy to install and very maintenance free.
-The flooring really will help give the house a nice flow.
+The flooring will really help give the house a nice flow.
 If I can still find this particular style, I may install it throughout the 2nd floor as well as it is inexpensive and looks great.

 The Second Floor